David-Durst/embeddedHaskellAetherling/theory/Types.md

 This diagram has six boxes, each with one integer.
 If a box contains only atoms and `SSeq`s, then the period for that box is one clock cycle.
 Otherwise, the period of the box is computed based on the periods of the elements inside the box.
-Therefore, it indicates one integer per clock for six clocks.
+Therefore, the below diagram indicates one integer per clock for six clocks.

 ![TSeq 6 0 Int](other_diagrams/types/seq6/tseq60.png "TSeq 6 0 Int")